overnest/strongdoc-docs/docs/docs/User Accounts & Access Control.md

 var email string // fill in new user's info here var admin bool // indicate if the new user should be admin here

-userID, err := api.RegisterUser(username, password, email, admin) if err != nil {
+userID, err := api.RegisterUser(client, username, password, email, admin) if err != nil {
     log.Printf("failed to Register User: %s", err)
     os.Exit(1)